-International Polar Foundation and the Princess Elisabeth Station
+International Polar Foundation and Princess Elisabeth Antarctica

-The International Polar Foundation (IPF) was set up in 2002 with the vision of bridging the gap between science of society through education, action and demonstration.
+The International Polar Foundation was created in 2002 with the mission of connecting science and society through education, action and demonstration.

-With a particular focus on polar science and its ability to help us better understand climate change, the IPF, through a range of communications and outreach tools and projects, aims to show how the energy challenges of today can be tackled for a sustainable future.
+By focusing on polar science and its ability to help us better understand climate change, the Foundation uses a range of communications and outreach tools and projects to demonstrate how today's energy challenges can be tackled in order secure a sustainable future.

-It was with this goal in mind that the Princess Elisabeth station concept was born during the International Polar Year 2007-2008, the world's first "zero emission" scientific research station in Antarctica.

-Commissioned by the Belgian federal government, the IPF managed the development of the Princess Elisabeth station from design phase to completion, including financing and building the station onsite.
-The IPF today has the mandate of Antarctic Operator for the Belgian Polar Secretariat.
+This mission fueled the concept for Princess Elisabeth Antarctica - the world's first zero emission scientific research station - which became a legacy project of the International Polar Year 2007-2008.
+Commissioned by the Belgian federal government, the International Polar Foundation managed its development from design to completion, including financing and construction.
+The Foundation is mandated as official Antarctic Operator by the Belgian Polar Secretariat.